7 Ways to Cook With Vinegar

 Turmeric adds a pungent flavor and a deep yellow color.
 It can be found in the spice section of your grocery store.

-Flank Steak with Caramelized Onions
+Flank Steak with Caramelized Onions and Balsamic Glaze

 The reduced balsamic vinegar sauce gives the flank steak a unique flavor that pairs perfectly with the caramelized onions.
 Both the steak and onions contribute a hefty dose of potassium to this entrée--766 milligrams in each serving.
 Serve with steamed broccoli or asparagus, and drizzle some of the glaze over the vegetable.